 NO PERFORMANCE MEASURES FOUND.
 Funds for planning projects will support cultural organizations seeking new homes in Lower Manhattan, as well as several organizations that are in the early stages of a major expansion or early renovation.
 The funds will be used to assist these organizations with site search, project management, business plan development, and predesign activities.
 The Cultural Enhancement Fund awarded 13 planning grants.
-The current status of these grants is: all agreements have been signed, one recipient is no longer in operation, Exhibitions International; and one declined the grant &ndash Architectural League of New York.
+The current status of these grants is: all agreements have been signed, one recipient is no longer in operation, Exhibitions International; and one declined the grant & and ash Architectural League of New York.

-The status of the remaining 11 grants is as follows: eight are complete: (1) Children&rsquos Museum of the Arts, (2)National Dance Institute (3) Roulette Intermedium (4) Harvestworks (5) International Studio & Curatorial Program / College Art Assoc, (6) Artist Space, (7) Moving Image (8) Museum in Chinese in the Americas and the remaining three subrecipients continue their work in this quarter.
+The status of the remaining 11 grants is as follows: nine are complete : (1) Children&rsquos Museum of the Arts, (2)National Dance Institute (3) Roulette Intermedium (4) Harvestworks (5) International Studio & Curatorial Program / College Art Assoc, (6) Artist Space, (7) Moving Image (8) Museum in Chinese in the Americas (8) City Lore for consortium: Center for Art Tradition and Cultural Heritage and the remaining two subrecipients continue their work in this quarter.

-Based on 8 surveys completed to date, by CEF recipients with Planning Projects:
+Based on 10 surveys completed to date, by CEF recipients with Planning Projects:

-- 50% of recipients said they obtained funding from other sources as a result of the CEF grant. - Cost of completed CEF planning projects: \$9,212,301 of which LMDC funded \$911,101. - 50 permanent employees and 6 temporary employees worked on CEF projects - 10 Lower Manhattan businesses were hired to work on the planning projects. - 75% of the recipients believe their CEF project has &lsquosignificantly improved&rsquo their organization&rsquos ability to improve customer satisfaction. - · In the first year of operation in the new facilities they have planned, the recipients expect to host 656 Performances, 86 exhibitions, 1055 courses/workshops, and 27 festivals with a total of over 328, 060 visitors/attendees. - 163,774 square feet will be improved. - Total cost of all CEF projects: \$860,908 of which LMDC funded \$756,101.
+- 50% of recipients said they obtained funding from other sources as a result of the CEF grant. - Total cost of all CEF projects: \$14.5 million of which LMDC funded \$1.2 million. - 67 permanent employees and 32 temporary employees worked on CEF projects - 16 Lower Manhattan businesses were hired to work on the planning projects.

-An adjustment increasing the expenditures for the quarter from -0- to \$160,962.07 was made to bring the inception to date amount into line.
+.
+80% of the recipients believe their CEF project has &lsquosignificantly improved&rsquo their organization&rsquos ability to improve customer satisfaction.

+In the first year of operation in the new facilities they have planned, the recipients expect to host 656 Performances, 86 exhibitions, 1075courses/workshops, and 28 festivals with a total of over 428, 700 visitors/attendees.

+121,275 square feet will be improved.

-Grantee Activity Number: ColPk-7721 Activity Title: ColPk-7721
+Grantee Activity Number: Activity Title: ColPk-7721 ColPk-7721